CheckPoint and Restart (CPR)

 cpr-transfer mode

 This mode allows the user to transfer a guest to a new QEMU instance on the same host with minimal guest pause time, by preserving guest RAM in place, albeit with new virtual addresses in new QEMU.
-Devices and their pinned memory pages will also be preserved in a future QEMU release.
+Devices and their pinned memory pages are also preserved for VFIO and IOMMUFD.

 The user starts new QEMU on the same host as old QEMU, with command- line arguments to create the same machine, plus the -incoming option for the main migration channel, like normal live migration.
 In addition, the user adds a second -incoming option with channel type cpr.
 This CPR channel must support file descriptor transfer with SCM_RIGHTS, i.e. it must be a UNIX domain socket.